-Terrazzo floor restored and transformed
+Terrazzo floor restored

 This amazing terrazzo floor was about to be covered with lino until the keen eye of our site manager spotted what it was made of and pointed out the possibility of restoring it to our client, the HSE.